 Our project promoted integration, social connectedness and activity opportunities that supported the development of 50 young people to become integrated with mainstream sport and social activities by bringing together teams that Trust Rugby International have to date in the West and East of Scotland.

-We provided the Carers Choice Service offering carers an opportunity to have a short break from caring, through a Volunteer Befriender.
-Allowing them to spend time with their cared for person (patient) at home.
+We offered carers an opportunity to have a short break from caring, by offering a Volunteer Befriender once a week to spend time with the person they are caring for.

-We provided grants directly to carers who live in East Renfrewshire and care for someone over the age of 21, to plan and pay for a short break of their choice.
+We provided grants directly to carers who live in East Renfrewshire

-We provided grants directly to carers who care for an adult with serious mental health problems or mental illness, living in Scotland.
+We provided grants directly to carers who support those affected by mental illness living in Scotland.